 Precious fish at risk

-Adriatic trout, Danube salmon aka huchen, and various sturgeons - all these kinds of fish deserve appropriate protection according to the IUCN Red List, the European Habitats Directive or Bern Convention.
+Adriatic trout, Danube salmon aka huchen, and various sturgeons - all these species of fish deserve appropriate protection according to the IUCN Red List, the European Habitats Directive, or the Bern Convention.
 Yet, some of them might disappear from the Balkan region in upcoming years.
-Due to vast alterations of the rivers, the number is estimated to rise up to twenty-one, study says, including five species of sturgeon, which are already more or less extirpated, but would have no chance of recovery.
+Due to vast alterations to the rivers, the number endangered species is estimated to rise up to twenty-one, study says, including five species of sturgeon, which are already more or less extirpated, but would have no chance of recovery.

 “The results are truly horrific.
 And the worst part?
 The numbers had not taken us by surprise.
 The disastrous impact of the hydropower was known, yet ignored.
 Now, we have the needed hard data,” states Zuzana Vachunova, Arnika’s campaigner for rivers related affairs in Bosnia and Herzegovina.

 The fuss is not groundless.
-The Balkans is the most important hotspot for freshwater biodiversity for both mollusks and fishes in Europe.
-The region contains up to 35,000 km of rivers, 80 % of which are categorized to be either in pristine (30 %) or good (50 %) hydromorphological condition.
-For example, Austria reports 15 % of its river kilometres being in good and only six percent in pristine condition.
+The Balkans is the most important hotspot for freshwater biodiversity of both mollusks and fishes in Europe.
+The region contains up to 35,000 km of rivers, 80% of which are categorized to be either in pristine (30%) or good (50%) hydromorphological condition.
+For example, Austria reports 15 % of its river kilometres being in good and only 6% in pristine condition.
 And in the Czech republic?
-Less than 20 % can be described as in good condition, whereas there are basically no pristine rivers in whole country.
+Less than 20% can be described as in good condition, whereas there are basically no pristine rivers in whole country.

 Center for Environment (Centar za životnu sredinu), Arnika’s partner organization from Banja Luka, also contributed to the research.
 Its expert Jelena Ivanić stated: ”This study has shown the richness of the Balkan rivers and the consequences that the construction of hydroelectric facilities will bring.
 Out of the whole Balkans, Bosnia and Herzegovina stands out as a country with the largest number of preserved rivers and fish populations.
 Drina and Neretva are our most valuable large rivers, and dozens of hydroelectric power plants are planned for both.”